Frequently Asked Questions

 Lead Applicants may not normally hold more than one grant concurrently.
 Co-applicants and other team members can be involved in more than one active ALT-2040 Fund project at a time.

-No, all funding streams are now single-stage application processes.
+All funding streams follow a single-stage application processes.

 All proposals require: